 Some landlords write grace periods into their leases in order to give their tenants a break if they’re only a couple of days late on rent.
 In other cases, landlords are required by state law to give their tenants grace periods.

 In other events, landlords may offer “unofficial” grace periods that aren’t written into their leases.
 In these cases, landlords simply permit tenants to pay rent a few days late without paying a penalty, even if a grace period isn’t specifically listed in the terms of their lease.
+You’ll want to be careful if you’re paying rent late every month, as that can frustrate landlords and cause them to take action against you.

 And, if you think you may be late, you can always ask.
 If you’re up front about your circumstances and clear with when and how you’ll pay the rent, you might be able to get a one-time exemption from late fees.
 For more information, check out our article on how to tell the landlord rent will be late.